DolphDev/pynationstates/docs/pages/api.rst

     >>> api = ns.Nationstates(UniqueAndDescriptiveUserAgent)
     >>> nation = api.get_nation("The United Island Tribes")

-The :class:`.Api` object centralizes API use.
-It preforms the necessary handeling of :class:`Nationstates` objects to create objects that share certain attributes (Such as **requests's** :class:`.Session` object).
-The :method:`.get_nation` method creates a :ref:`Nationstates` object for the `'The United Island Tribes'`.
+The ``Nationstates`` object centralizes API use.
+It contains the rate limiting and other information needed by the api.